 All vegetated stormwater management facilities proposed for City maintenance shall have a Landscape Plan prepared, stamped, and signed by a Landscape Architect or Professional Engineer.
-In addition, a geotechnical report letter may be required that discusses the site's suitability for the type of stormwater management facility proposed.

 A.2.1 Native and Adapted Plants

 Plants approved for stormwater management facilities can be grouped into three categories: natives, native cultivars, and non-native adapted plants.